 Emax Crowns and Onlays

-Emax is a relatively new type of porcelain material that has quickly become the state of the art in dentistry.
-This is a brand name for a crown made from Lithium Disilicate.
+Emax and Zirconia are both a relatively new type of porcelain material that has quickly become the state of the art in dentistry.
+Emax is a brand name for a crown made from Lithium Disilicate.
 It is a porcelain that is manufactured from a solid block: making it “monolithic”.
 This infers that the material is one solid material that renders it very strong.
 Compared to the classic: Porcelain fused to metal crown that was the standard for decades, there is no junction or fusion of porcelain to any metal, which minimizes the possibility of chipping or breaking, while eliminating the infamous “dark line” that was an issue for older crowns at the gumline.

 Ask any dentist that has needed to remove an old emax restoration that has been bonded and they will concur that it is a very strong material.
 However, the main advantage of Emax is its exceptional esthetics.
 Natural translucency can be incorporated, along with the ability to mask an underlying dark tooth.